-Built upon four years of discussion and feedback, a committee of nine tax law experts, chaired by Greg Colvin (with Beth Kingsley as vice chair), has developed a set of six proposed rules which are designed to clarify the IRS regulations governing nonprofit organizations' political activities.
+Built upon five years of discussion and feedback, a committee of nine tax law experts, chaired by Greg Colvin (with Beth Kingsley as vice chair), has developed a set of proposed rules which are designed to clarify the IRS regulations governing nonprofit organizations' political activities.

 - Seeks a middle road, striking a balance between promoting free speech and ensuring that speech closely connected to candidate elections is not subsidized by tax exemption.